What do they do?

 MSc Digital and Social Media Marketing (Stage 1)

 What do our staff say about our Student Ambassadors?

 "Student Ambassadors provide a unique link between students, applicants and academics especially on our applicant, interview and open days.
 We regularly receive feedback from families on how approachable, friendly and welcoming they were.
-To have a group of students that are passionate, enthusiastic and genuinely love life at Plymouth University is something we never underestimate; they are an invaluable resource to us as a faculty team."
+To have a group of students that are passionate, enthusiastic and genuinely love life at the University of Plymouth is something we never underestimate; they are an invaluable resource to us."

 "Our student ambassadors are an extension to our team, they bring our events to life!
 They play a key role in supporting the delivery of our activities whether it is a tour of the campus, being our Children’s University cub or answering the phones in our call centres.
 The positive feedback from prospective students and their families about their honesty, enthusiasm, friendliness and welcoming nature is overwhelming after each event that we run.
 It is honestly a pleasure to work with our team of ambassadors."

 "Student ambassadors are incredibly important.
 There is no-one better to represent our course and our University than the students themselves.
 We trust our student ambassadors implicitly to communicate with potential students, parents of potential students, VIPs and visitors both on campus and sometimes off-campus at other events; to share their honest experience of being a student with us and it is through this, that the most realistic impressions of the University are made and student ambassadors give our reputation visibility and credibility."